ansyblenetwork/sdg/_posts/2020-11-03-just-intonation-understanding-and-ordering-the.md

 $$\frac{2}{3}, \frac{8}{9}, \frac{3}{5}, \frac{4}{5}, \frac{2^7}{3^5}, \frac{2^9}{3^6}, \frac{2^{11}}{3^7}, \frac{5}{8}, \frac{5}{6}, \frac{9}{16}, \frac{3}{4}, 1.$$

-3) We proceed to consider the remaining intervals, which are suboptimal and may be viewed as dissonant.
+3) We proceed to consider the remaining intervals, which are suboptimal and may be viewed as dissonant, since they do not come naturally from a list of small integer ratios.
 Still, we may mildly temper them with the approximations

 $$\frac{8}{15} \approx \frac{2^7}{3^5},$$